penumbra-zone/penumbra/docs/protocol/src/penumbra.md

 Penumbra provides private batch swaps using [ZSwap](./dex.md).
 ZSwap allows users to privately swap between any pair of assets.
-Individual swaps publically burn their input notes and privately mint their output notes.
+Individual swaps publicly burn their input notes and privately mint their output notes.
 All swaps in each block are executed in a single batch.
 Users can also provide liquidity by anonymously creating concentrated liquidity positions.
 These positions reveal the amount of liquidity and the bounds in which it is